davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data.md

-SBDG is careful to export data to JSON in a format that {pivotal-gemfire-name} expects on import and includes things such as `@type` metadata fields.
+SBDG is careful to export data to JSON in a format that VMware GemFire expects on import and includes things such as `@type` metadata fields.